Warning: Letter misusing the name of Watson Farley & Williams LLP

 Is there a genuine firm or person?

-The SRA authorises and regulates a genuine firm of solicitors called Watson Farley & Williams LLP (SRA ID: 420646).
-Its London office address is 15 Appold Street, London, EC2A 2HB.
+The SRA authorises and regulates a genuine firm of solicitors called Watson Farley & Williams LLP.
+The head office is at 15 Appold Street London EC2A 2HB.
+The email domain of the firm ends with @wfw.com.

 What should I do?